SanShiv1312/Notes/SEM-4/SECA1404/UNIT-3/README.md

 - `VCC` - *Voltage Common Collector*, it is the power input of a device.(+5V for 8255 PPI).

 - `GND` - *Ground*, it is like a reference point for all signals.
-Can also be termed as commnon drain or sink
+Can also be termed as commnon drain or sink.
+It is connected to the common ground of the circuit.

 - `CS` - *Chip Select*,
+This is an `active low` input pin.
 When the input is `LOW(0)`, it selects the chip and operation of ports, that results in enabling the communication between the 8255A and the CPU.
 It will not select the ports if the input is high(1).

 ![ppi](https://www.tutorialspoint.com/assets/questions/media/19061/functional_pin_diagram.jpg)